 For filing HRA (House Rent Allowance) claims return, providing PAN card information is made mandatory by the government of India to the employees.
 As Income Tax Department has laid down a circular via CBDT (Central Board of Direct Taxes) that where the annual rent paid is more than ₹ 1,00,000 per annum, it is mandatory to report the PAN of landlord to the authority to claim exemption.
 Hence, it is of utmost priority to possess PAN card for HRA exemption for all the income-earning individuals.

-Get FREE Credit Report from Multiple Credit Bureaus Check Now
+Get FREE Credit Score from Multiple Credit Bureaus Check Now

-Who can Avail House Rent Allowance?
+Who can Avail House Rent Allowance

 Enforcement of New HRA Law